Ballycullane

 Ballycullane is a small village located in the south-west of County Wexford, in Ireland.
 As of the 2016 census, it had a population of 318 people.

 Transport

 Ballycullane Railway Station opened on 1 August 1906.
 In its final years the rail service consisted of a solitary train in each direction between Rosslare Europort and Waterford.
 The rail service ceased after the passage of the evening train on Saturday 18 September 2010.
-Bus Éireann route 373 serves Ballycullane on Tuesdays only.
+Bus Éireann route 373 served Ballycullane on Tuesdays only but this service was cut in May 2026.

 Amenities

 Today, the village contains a shop, pub, national (primary) school, and a Garda station.

 The village also contains a Roman Catholic church and an adjoining cemetery.
 This church was built in 1840, and was extensively renovated in 1970, giving it a more modern appearance.
 Ballycullane is part of the parish of Tintern.